F-Zero (video game): Legacy

-Sequels
+F-Zero has continued to be included in lists of the best SNES video games ever for decades since its release.
+In 1995, Total! rated the game 50th on their Top 100 SNES Games summarizing: "It’s old and basic but this garish futuristic offering still pushes your driving skills to the limit.
+In 1997 Electronic Gaming Monthly ranked it the 18th best console video game of all time, citing its tight controls, the different handling characteristics of the four craft, and the competitive opponent AI.
+IGN ranked F-Zero as the 91st best game ever in 2003, discussing its originality at time of release and as the 97th best game ever in 2005, describing it as still "respected as one of the all-time top racers".
+ScrewAttack placed it as the 18th best SNES game.
+In 2018, Complex listed F-Zero 31st on its "The Best Super Nintendo Games of All Time."

 Nintendo initially developed the sequel of the first F-Zero game for the SNES, although it was broadcast in several versions on the St.GIGA subscription service for the Satellaview attachment of the Super Famicom instead.
-Using this add-on, players could download titles via satellite and save it onto a flash ROM cartridge for temporary play.
+Using this add-on, players could download games via satellite and save it onto a flash ROM cartridge for temporary play.
 The sequel was released under the Japanese names of BS F-Zero Grand Prix and BS F-Zero Grand Prix 2 during the mid-1990s.
 BS F-Zero Grand Prix contained a new track along with the original 15 tracks from the SNES game and four different playable vehicles.
 According to Nintendo Power, the game was under consideration for a North American release via Game Pak.
 IGN states BS F-Zero Grand Prix 2 features one new league containing five tracks, a Grand Prix and a Practice mode.

-Although the F-Zero franchise made the transition to 3D graphics on the Nintendo 64 with the release of F-Zero X in 1998, Mode 7 graphical effects continued to be used for the Game Boy Advance (GBA) installments Maximum Velocity and GP Legend.
-The third sequel F-Zero: Maximum Velocity was released for the GBA in 2001.
-This installment was described by GameSpy as a hard overhaul of F-Zero and featured improvements to its graphical effects.
-F-Zero GX and AX, released for the GameCube and the Triforce arcade system board respectively in 2003, was the first significant video game collaboration between Nintendo and Sega.
-GX is the first F-Zero game to include a story mode, while AX was called by GameSpot as the first to get a "proper arcade release".
-The most recent installment in the series, F-Zero Climax, was released for the GBA in 2004 and is the first F-Zero game to have a built-in track editor without the need for an expansion or add-on.
+Although the F-Zero franchise made the transition to 3D graphics on the Nintendo 64 with the release of F-Zero X in 1998, Mode 7 graphical effects continued to be used for the Game Boy Advance (GBA) installments Maximum Velocity (2001), GP Legend (2003), and Climax (2004).
+F-Zero: Maximum Velocity was described by GameSpy as a hard overhaul of F-Zero and featured improvements to its graphical effects.
+F-Zero Climax features expanded backgrounds, improved track detail, and a more distinguishable separation between the course and ground below.
+The free online racing video game, F-Zero 99 (2023), was released through the Nintendo Switch Online (NSO) subscription service.
+In a similar vein to the NSO exclusives like Tetris 99 and Pac-Man 99, the game reuses graphical aesthetics and gameplay, and recontextualizes it as a battle royale — players choose the same vehicles and tracks from the 1990 game.